 - management, production or transport of solid or liquid waste

 - emissions into the air or water.

-It is your responsibility to determine whether a licence is required for the proposed activity.
-Undertaking a prescribed activity without a licence could result in a maximum fine of $120,000.
+It is your responsibility to determine if you need a licence for the proposed activity.
+Undertaking a prescribed activity without a licence could result in a fine of up to $120,000.